 The rigorous application of sound corporate governance helps to consolidate and strengthen trust in the company.
 Sulzer is subject to Swiss corporate and stock exchange law and applies the Swiss Code of Best Practice for Corporate Governance.

-The Board of Directors comprises eight members.
+The Board of Directors comprises seven members.
 Each member is elected individually.
 The term for members of the Board of Directors is one year.
 Except for the elections reserved to the Shareholders’ Meeting, the Board of Directors constitutes itself.
 It appoints from among its members the Vice Chairman of the Board of Directors and the members of the Board committees (except for the members of the Nomination and Remuneration Committee who are elected by the Shareholders’ Meeting).